Sacred Heart Elementary School

 We use the curriculum prescribed by the Ministry of Education in British Columbia in conjunction with the guidelines established by the Archdiocese of Vancouver.

-The Department Head of Learning Assistance is responsible for the school’s entire Learning Assistance Program.
+The Department Head of Learning Resource is responsible for the school’s entire Learning Resource Program.
 The role of the Learning Assistance Teacher is to support and enhance the role of the classroom teacher in providing the opportunity for children to reach their full potential.
-The objective of the Learning Assistance Department is to assist and support (and not replace) teachers in their job as “holistic” educators.
-Students requiring assistance will be helped within the context of the classroom.
+The objective of the Learning Resource Department is to assist and support (and not replace) teachers in their job as “holistic” educators.
+Students requiring assistance will initially be supported within the context of the classroom.

 We meet with parents to determine the specific and special needs of each child, with assistance from professional reports and consultations, and then set appropriate goals.
 The child’s program goals, strategies and supports are outlined in his/her Individual Education Plan (IEP).